|Nutritional Guidelines (per serving)|

 Serve with sweetened whipped cream, if desired.

-If you are using a baking pan instead of a springform, you can use parchment paper to make it easier to remove the cake once it is done.
-Place long strips of parchment paper in the bottom of the baking pan before pouring in the batter.
-After the cake cools, use the ends of the strips to help pull the cake up and out of the pan.
+- When using a baking pan (instead of a springform pan), place parchment paper strips in the bottom of the pan before pouring in the batter.
+After the cake cools, use the ends of the strips to pull the cake up and out of the pan.
 You can also purchase parchment paper rounds with tabs for this exact purpose.

-This cake should be stored in the refrigerator and taken out about 30 minutes before serving to come to room temperature.
+- Store the cake in the refrigerator and take it out 30 minutes before serving, allowing it to come to room temperature.